Mercedes-Benz UK Faces £365m Loss as Mis-Sold Car Finance Scandal Deepens

 The situation is starting to remind many people of the Payment Protection Insurance (PPI) scandal, which saw banks forced to return billions of pounds to customers.
 At the centre of both stories is a common theme: people not being given clear, honest information when making financial decisions.

 Lawyers are now advising anyone who took out a car finance deal before 2024 to take another look at the terms.
-Even if someone did not realise at the time that anything was wrong, they might still be owed money.
+Even if someone did not realise at the time that anything was wrong, they might still be owed money so it is wise to do a car finance refund check.

 What comes next